OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

 #### Authentication Responses

-Using any of the authentication mechanisms (login, password reset or password recovery), an application must respond with a generic error message regardless of whether:
+Using any of the authentication mechanisms (login, password reset or password recovery), an application must respond with a generic error message (and typically using HTTP Response code 403 and no significantly different response time) regardless of whether:

 - The user ID or password was incorrect.
 - The account does not exist.
 - The account is locked or disabled.

-The account registration feature should also be taken into consideration, and the same approach of generic error message can be applied regarding the case in which the user exists.
+The account registration feature should also be taken into consideration, and the same approach of generic error message can be applied regarding the case in which the new user data exists as a previously registered user.
+Leaking previously known user data can be used by attackers to derive correct information from a dataset which has both unknown and valid data.

 The objective is to prevent the creation of a [discrepancy factor](https://cwe.mitre.org/data/definitions/204.html), allowing an attacker to mount a user enumeration action against the application.